Committees and Topic Guides

 Topic: The Access Gap in the Commercialization of Medical Technologies

 The World Health Organization is one of the primary international medical bodies.
 As a specialized agency of the United Nations, WHO is responsible for improving global medical systems, providing guidance and information on diseases and public health issues, creating model plans for medical systems and emergency situations, and setting the global health agenda.
-WHO’s goal is to ensure healthy futures for all global citizens by promoting healthy lifestyles and combatting diseases.
+WHO’s goal is to ensure healthy futures for all global citizens by promoting healthy lifestyles and combating diseases.

 Click HERE for the WHO topic guide.